Finance / Accounting

 TaskRelated trait(s)

-Ensuring that the company is complying with laws and regulations and they may also make recommendations for improvements Integrity
+Ensuring that the company is complying with laws and regulations and they may also make recommendations for improvements Professional Integrity

 Soft skills measured by TraitForward